 The Orphan Drug Designation program provides orphan status to drugs and biologics which are defined as those intended for the safe and effective treatment, diagnosis or prevention of rare diseases/disorders that affect fewer than 200,000 people in the U.S., or that affect more than 200,000 persons but are not expected to recover the costs of developing and marketing a treatment drug.

-The OOPD administers two extramural grant programs.
-The Orphan Products Grants Program provides funding for clinical research that tests the safety and efficacy of drugs, biologics, medical devices and medical foods in rare diseases or conditions.
-The Pediatric Device Consortia (PDC) Grant Program provides funding to develop nonprofit consortia to facilitate pediatric medical device development.
+The OOPD administers three extramural grant programs: The Orphan Products Clinical Trials Grants Program provides funding for clinical research that tests the safety and efficacy of drugs, biologics, medical devices and medical foods in rare diseases or conditions; The Natural History Grants Program which supports studies that advance rare disease medical products development through characterization of the natural history of rare diseases and conditions; The Pediatric Device Consortia (PDC) Grant Program provides funding to develop nonprofit consortia to facilitate pediatric medical device development.

 For more information on any of our programs, please visit the programs’ web pages.